d-morrison/IntroStatActivities/_book/04-RG-multivariate.md

 3. What would need to be done to the study design in order to eliminate the confounding variable: percent of eligible students taking the SAT?
 \rgs

-4. What features of the scatterplots in Figure 4.6 demonstrate that the percent of eligible students taking the SAT is a confounding variable?
+4. What features of the scatterplots in Figure 7.6 demonstrate that the percent of eligible students taking the SAT is a confounding variable?
 \rgs

-5. How does Figure 4.7 demonstrate Simpson’s Paradox?
+5. How does Figure 7.7 demonstrate Simpson’s Paradox?
 \rgs

-### Section 4.4 (Chapter 4 review) {-}

-\setstretch{1}

-Section 4.3 discusses multiple regression and presents five tutorials on analyzing multiple variables in R.  This section is a special topic, meaning you are not required to read or complete these tutorials.

-**Videos**

-* Chapter4

-\setstretch{1.25}

-#### Notes {-}

-To determine if the relationship between two quantitative variables differs across levels of a categorical variable, you should compare
-\rgs

-Simpson’s Paradox:

 \newpage